 We invite our queer people of color community members to join us!

-Coping Skills Toolboxes include physical objects that serve as tools for coping with and soothing your emotions.
-We will be creating a box (or bag or any other container) and fill it with reminders, affirmations, trinkets, and nice things.
+Self Care First Aid Kits contain physical objects that serve as tools for coping with and soothing your emotions.
+We will be creating a box (or bag or any other container) and fill it with reminders, affirmations, trinkets, and comforting things.

 allgo will be providing paper bags, various sizes of paper, markers, and other miscellaneous materials for all to use.
 We encourage you to bring a box or other container yourself, but if you don’t have anything readily available, the paper bags are good solutions.
 We also encourage you to bring items to fill your own toolbox that are personal or meaningful to you—as well as items or materials that could be shared with others!
 For example, you could bring a small trinket that reminds you of a favorite memory to put in your own box and/or some cute sticker sheets to share with everyone else for decorating their box.